3mmaRand/singlm/docs/single_linear_regression.md

 ## Reporting the results

+*to add: principle, sig, magnitude and diection of effects, test result, figure*

 There was a significant positive relationship between the concentration of Juvenile growth hormone and mandible length ($\beta_{1}\pm s.e.$: 0.006 $\pm$ 0.002; $p$ = 0.001).
 See figure \@ref(fig:fig-reg-report).

 (ref:fig-reg-report) Relationship between the concentration of Juvenile growth hormone and mandible length.